m-thalmann/treejs/README.md

 - **container** (DOM-Element/querySelector): The container for the tree to display **(optional)**
 - **options** (object): A object with options for the tree (see [below](#options)) **(optional)**

-After the instanciation, the TreeView is reloaded/rendered
+After the instantiation, the TreeView is reloaded/rendered

 #### Methods